-The City of Greenville Fire/Rescue Department is currently recruiting men and women to become fire/rescue professionals.
-We are looking for motivated individuals who want to be part of a progressive, innovative fire/rescue department.
+The City of Greenville Fire/Rescue Department is recruiting men and women to become fire/rescue professionals.
+We seek motivated individuals who want to be part of a progressive, innovative fire/rescue department.
 Our goal is to have a workforce that reflects the diversity of our community.
 Women and minorities are especially encouraged to apply.

-The following information has been prepared to assist prospective Greenville Fire/Rescue members.
-We hope you will be successful in your pursuit of a career with the Greenville Fire/Rescue Department.
+The following information is provided to assist prospective Greenville Fire/Rescue members.
+We hope you will be successful in your pursuit of a career with Greenville Fire/Rescue.